hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 * `secretKeyFactoryAlgorithm`: Algorithm used to generate a secret key from a password.
 Its default value is PBKDF2WithHmacSHA256.
 * `securityProvider`: Name of a Java Security Provider to be used for retrieving the configured secret key factory and the cipher.
 Its default value is null.

+???
+Example code/configuration

+### ExecReplacer

+This example `ExecReplacer` runs an external command and uses its standard output as the value for the variable.

+Its full class name is `com.hazelcast.config.replacer.ExecReplacer` and the replacer prefix is `EXEC`.
+Here are the properties used to configure this example replacer:

+property descriptions??

 ### Implementing Custom Replacers